openvax/ensembl-data/README.md

-# ensembl-releases
+# ensembl-data
-Mirror of GTF and FASTA data from the Ensembl FTP servers
+Mirror of GTF and FASTA data from the [Ensembl](www.ensembl.org) FTP servers